UCL/simstock_qgis/Simstock QGIS Plugin docs/Simstock_QGIS_docs.rst

 Viewing the database
 """"""""""""""""""""
 Right-click on one of the database layers and click *Open Attribute Table*.
-This will display the database in Table View - see Figure  TODO db1.
+This will display the database in Table View - see below.
 Each row represents an individual element and the columns represent the fields of the element.
-A more intuitive way to view this is to select *Form View* at the bottom-right of the window - see Figure  TODO db2.
+A more intuitive way to view this is to select *Form View* at the bottom-right of the window - see below.

 .. figure:: Figures/databaselayer1.png
-   :width: 250px
+   :width: 400px
-   :scale: 250 %
    :alt: alternate text
    :align: left

 The "MATERIAL" database layer, in Table View.

 .. figure:: Figures/databaselayer2.png
-   :width: 250px
+   :width: 400px
-   :scale: 250 %
    :alt: alternate text
    :align: left